 - If you have the procedure and fly back home, you will not be able to receive the post-operative care you need

 - Should you require any revisions, this will be harder to achieve

-Australia has a reliable national registry of doctors and plastic surgeons that you can search yourself.
+Australia has a reliable national registry of cosmetic doctors that you can search for yourself.
 Having the procedure close to home means you can ask to see the facilities where the surgery will be undertaken, and it will be easier to contact the person who performed the surgery afterwards if you have any problems during your recovery.Don’t forget to share this via , , , , , , , , , , , and .